All Products

 Important

-If you specify an endpoint, remove :<port> from the end of the endpoint and enter <port> in the Port field in the Network detection dialog box.
+When you enter an endpoint, remove :<port> from the endpoint and enter the port number in the Port field of the Network detection dialog box.

 image.png

-If the error message "connect timed out" appears, check whether the endpoint that you access is the endpoint of the Internet or another VPC.
+If the connect timed out error message appears, check whether the domain name that you want to access is a public domain name or a domain name in another VPC.
 By default, Realtime Compute for Apache Flink can access only services that are deployed in the same VPC as Realtime Compute for Apache Flink.
-If you want to access resources across VPCs or access Realtime Compute for Apache Flink over the Internet, see the How does Realtime Compute for Apache Flink access a service across VPCs? and How does Realtime Compute for Apache Flink access the Internet? sections in this topic.
+If you want to access resources across VPCs or access Realtime Compute for Apache Flink over the Internet, see How does Realtime Compute for Apache Flink access a service across VPCs? and How does Realtime Compute for Apache Flink access the Internet?.

 How does Realtime Compute for Apache Flink access the Internet?